 Brand new cars and auto loans are some financial killers.
 It is quite the burden for a retiree with little or no savings.
 You can buy a reliable used car for at least half the price of a new one.

-So you will need to learn how to retire on little money, find a way to earn some extra money while not biting on your well deserved free time.
+So you will need to learn how to retire on little money, and find a way to make money from home during your spare time while not biting on your well deserved free time.